 Are you tired of doing the same things with your friends?
 Do you want to try something new and need some inspiration?
 Here’s a big list of fun things to do with friends, whether you want to stay at home or venture outdoors.

 If you are on a budget, you might also like this list of free and cheap things to do with your friends.

-These ideas are easy to do indoors.
+These ideas are easy to do indoors or at home.
 They are perfect if it’s raining or you just don’t feel like going out.

 Games offer hours of entertainment.
-You could play old favorites or try something new.
+You could play some old favorites or try something new.